-Reporting complaints to/about contractors: Telephone complaints to contractors or other agents about work being undertaken on behalf of the company must be reported, even if the contractor or agent deals directly with the complaint.
+Reporting complaints to/about contractors: Telephone complaints to contractors or other agents (including PPP concessionaries) about work being undertaken on behalf of the company must be reported, even if the contractor or agent deals directly with the complaint.

-Complaints about contractors or other agents must also be reported, even if the complaint is referred to the contractor to resolve.
+Complaints about contractors or other agents (including PPP concessionaries) must also be reported, even if the complaint is referred to the contractor to resolve.